seanxmcdaniel/READMEGenerator/README.md

   ## Contributing

-  To contribute to my project, please email me first.
+  If you'd like to contribute to my project, please email me first.

-  ## Project Demo Video
+  ## Test

-  Test my project by cloning this repository.
+  To test the project, clone the repository.
 Be sure to have node and inquirer downloaded.

   ## Questions

-  If you have any questions, please email me or contact me here on GitHub.
-Thanks!!
+  If you have any questions, please contact me via email or get in touch with me here on GitHub.
+Thanks for checking out my project!

   Github username: seanxmcdaniel